andrenormanlang/typescript-react-firebase-map-guide-fullstack-web-app/README.md

 ## Technical Requirements

 - All data is fetched, created, and updated using Firebase.
-- Google Maps displays food places from the Firebase Firestore database.
+- OpenStreetMap (via Leaflet) displays food places from the Firebase Firestore database.
 - Responsive design.
 - Component-based architecture.
 - Uses React Router for navigation.
 - Utilizes Firebase Firestore, Authentication, and Storage.
 - Implements React Table for tabular data.
 - Utilizes React Hook Form for form handling.
-- Integrates Google Maps for location-based features.
+- Integrates OpenStreetMap + Nominatim (geocoding) for location-based features.
 - Adheres to the principle of separating API communication into intermediate layers.
 - Uses Bootstrap and SCSS for UI styling.